barrong77/-Amazon_Vine_Analysis/README.md

 Vine members gave 454 out of 1,080 reviews a 5 star rating.
 Non-Vine members gave 23,034 out of 49,659 reviews a 5 star rating.

-3. What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+3. Percentage of Vine reviews that were 5 stars versus percentage of non-Vine reviews were 5 stars:

 42% of the reviews for Vine members were rated 5 stars.
 46.4% of the reviews for Non-Vine members were rated 5 stars.